 Q. Do you cook for us?

-A. No. The main house kitchen is fully stocked with all the utensils that you will need to prepare your own meals.
+A. No. The Main Residence and Ranch House are fully stocked with all the utensils that you will need to prepare your own meals.
 Frazier Park (20-minute drive from Ranch) has an excellent market with full meat counter and local restaurants including pizza, burgers, Mexican, and vegetarian Indian cuisine.

 Q. Do you have internet access?

 A. If you absolutely cannot unplug during your stay, we do have satellite internet and wifi access in the main house but it is LIMITED.
 Do not expect the fast service that you probably get at your home or office.
 This ranch is remote so service is only available via slow satellite.
 Cell phone service varies in different rooms in the main residence and Ranch House and different parts of the property depending on your cellphone provider.
 DIRECTV is available in the main residence only.

 Q. Is there a daily schedule at the Ranch?

 A. You're invited to join us in our daily ranch chores including feeding the chickens and horses and livestock.
 Feel the need to garden?
 There's an unlimited supply of weeds to pull!
 Want to flex your muscles?
 Head on down to the riverbed and pick up some super cool rocks.
 Want to just relax?
 That's OK too!
 Grab your favorite novel and pull up a chair or relax in the hammock.

 Q. Do you have walking paths around the Ranch?